amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

 The component type is `secretstore.local.file`.
 The `secretsFile` metadata element specifies the path to the secrets file.

 > [!IMPORTANT]
-> You can specify the path to a secrets file as an absolute or a relative path.
-Specify a relative path based on the folder from where the application starts.
+> The path to a secrets file can be a absolute or relative path.
+The relative path is based on the folder in which the application starts.
 In the example, the `components` folder is a sub-folder of the directory that contains the .NET application.

 From the application folder, start the Dapr application specifying the `components` path as a command-line argument: